Mahmoud-Shoair/Automation-Scripts/MitreATT&CK/Mapping Rules to navigator/README.md

 The `MITRE_Matrix.json` file can be automatically pushed to a Github repository using the Github API.
 To enable this feature, set the `Github_Access_Token` variable in the script to a valid Github personal access token with the necessary permissions.

 By default, the script will push the `MITRE_Matrix.json` file to a repository named "Automation-Scripts" in the authenticated user's Github account.
 To push the file to a different repository, modify the `Repo_name` variable in the script.

+## Output Files
+The script generates two files:

+## MITRE_Matrix.json
+This file contains the MITRE ATT&CK matrix layer in JSON format.
+The file can be imported into MITRE Navigator to visualize the coverage of techniques by a set of rules.

+## Mitre Navigator.html
+This file is a HTML file that can be used to visualize the matrix in the browser.
+The file contains the script to load the JSON file and generate the matrix using the MITRE Navigator interface.

 ## License